 Keep your hair clean, neat, and out of your face.
 Headscarves are appropriate in understated patterns or tones that match the rest of your ensemble.
 Nails should be groomed, neat, and clean.
 Avoid long uncut nails or bright nail polish.
 The clean-shaven look is always a winner.
 If you have facial hair, be sure it is properly trimmed and clean.

 Keep makeup simple and natural looking.
 If you wear perfume or cologne, use sparingly or not at all.

 Taking good care of your suits and interview outfits will keep them looking good and lasting long.
 A well-taken-care-of suit will look sharp beyond the interviews and into your new job!

-Dry Cleaning: Have your suits, blazers, sport coats, skirts, slacks and sweaters dry cleaned regularly.
+- Dry Cleaning: Have your suits, blazers, sports coats, skirts, slacks, and sweaters dry cleaned regularly.
 They can be pressed professionally, or carefully steamed at home.

 What NOT to Wear

 The list below includes items that should never be worn for an interview.
 They are neither professional nor smart!